single-spa/single-spa/docs/parcels.md

 ### Unmount
-This lifecycle function will be called whenever the parcel is mounted, and either A) `unmount()` is called or B) the parent parcel or Application is unmounted.
+This lifecycle function will be called whenever the parcel is mounted, and either A) `unmount()` is called or B) the parent parcel or application is unmounted.
 When called, this function should clean up all DOM elements, DOM event listeners, leaked memory, globals, observable subscriptions, etc. that were created at any point when the parcel was mounted.

 ```js